The short answer is, yes. Yes, you are at risk for cyber attack.

 Think of hackers as shrewd business people.
 They can attack ten, smaller companies with less effort than it would take them to attack one company with the most sophisticated tech Fortune 500 money can buy.

-How do I know if my website is attacked?
+How do I know if my company is attacked?

 Well, if you notice it’s happening, it’s too late.
 Hackers are patient and work specifically to be undetected.
-They may force entry into your website, download all the sensitive information your company has, and then wait for the right moment to charge you ransom.
+They may force entry into your company network, download all the sensitive information your company has, and then wait for the right moment to charge you ransom.

 How does a hacker get access?